porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/action/button/button.design.md

 An "outline only" version of the Porsche Button.
 In hierarchy it is always subordinated to the filled views and can be used in two different cases:

-- In combination with a filled button (Primary or Secondary), for example in popular pairings such as "submit" (Primary or Secondary) and "cancel" (Tertiary).
+- In combination with a filled Button (Primary or Secondary), for example in popular pairings such as "submit" (Primary or Secondary) and "cancel" (Tertiary).
 - Stand-alone, when the priority of the action is lower compared to all other Button actions within this page.